Einstein2150/RABIDS/README.md

 ---

 ## Overview
-**BLACKWALL** is a modular Windows malware generation framework.
+**RABIDS** Roving Autonomous Bartmoss Interface Drones is a modular Windows malware generation framework.
 It empowers security researchers and red teamers to rapidly build custom malware payloads by chaining together a variety of modules—such as ransomware, persistence loaders, C2 servers, and more—into a single executable.
-BLACKWALL is designed for advanced adversary simulation, malware research, and authorized red team operations.
+RABIDS is designed for advanced adversary simulation, malware research, and authorized red team operations.

 > **Warning:** This tool is for educational and authorized security research only.
 Misuse may be illegal and unethical.